RodriFS/s3etag/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -e, --etag <TAG>         The s3 object e-tag
+    -c, --chunksize <SIZE IN MB> The s3 object chunk size, if known -e, --etag <TAG>         The s3 object e-tag
     -f, --filepath <FILE>    The path of the file you want to check
 ```